 Trying using a pelargonium tincture, such as the Wellness Pelargonium Oral Drops, at the onset of infection to assist in treatment.

 The baobab tree is known as the tree of life, and with good reason – for centuries it has provided animal and human inhabitants of the African savannahs with shelter, clothing, cordage, medicine, food, and water.
-It is a powerful antioxidant superfood thanks to its high vitamin C levels, as well as it’s impressive mineral content which includes calcium, magnesium and potassium.
-The prebiotic fibre in baobab feeds beneficial gut bacteria to keep the health of your gastrointestinal and immune systems humming.
+It is a powerful antioxidant superfood thanks to its high vitamin C levels, as well as its impressive mineral content which includes calcium, magnesium and potassium.
+The prebiotic fibre in the baobab feeds beneficial gut bacteria to keep the health of your gastrointestinal and immune systems humming.